PeterJohnKimatarle/myfirstwebsite/README.md

-this website is intended for learning purposes.
+This website is intended for learning purposes.